Hello! If you’ve clicked here it must mean you care a lot about your data privacy and 2018's GDPR implementation.

 There’s a couple of things I do to run my business, like show my work on facebook, instagram and my own website.
 If you have booked me you probably looked at photos of my real clients.
 I do ask people to opt into this in my contract that every one signs when they book, but you can always decide to keep your shoot private.
 You can veto any photos you deem too sloppy, and it is your responsibility to ask your guests’ permission during event photographs, such as weddings and birthdays, although we both know Aunt Emma isn’t shy.

 I store photos of your lovely faces on password encrypted hard drives in my house that is behind a double locked door.
-I also have a baseball bat somewhere in my house that I could probably use to stop any one from taking them (not sure if this is relevant).
+I also own a baseball bat, which I could probably figure out how to use if anyone did try to take them off me.
 I also keep a copy of your photos with two online gallery providers that are GDPR compliant.

 The EU regulations require me to just do stuff that’s fairly within the realms of my job role, I guess all you really need to know is that I’m a nice human being who wants to be able to do my job, I have nothing to gain from selling / mining / misusing your data, I am not a big evil corporation, and never will be.